Physical Literacy Project

 Coach Development delivery is based around a unique blend of short practical seminars focused towards relevant areas of youth athlete development.
 In addition the JSF is an accredited 1st4Sport Education Centre and currently offers formal QCF Accredited Level 1 and 2 Multi Skills (Physical Literacy) qualification, and Level 1, 2 and 3 Strength and Conditioning qualifications.
 These qualifications will allow local coaches a pathway into working in physical literacy and strength training.

 We are committed to bringing international expertise and innovation to the Island.
-In 2017 we are delighted to launch our inaugural Jersey Sport Foundation Conference which will focus around physical literacy and youth development.
-We hope that this Conference will put Jersey on the map internationally for youth sport science and coaching.
+In our inaugural Jersey Sport Foundation Conference in 2017 our focus was around physical literacy and youth development and in 2019 we were delighted to welcome Kevin Giles, an international superstar of physical literacy and performance development.
+We hope that these Conferences will put Jersey on the map internationally for youth sport science and coaching.

 Support to Sports Associations